Barabazs/be-non-apple/README.md

 Since Apple does not recognize this keyboard layout, you have to install it yourself.

 Changes in this fork:
+- Two versions:
+  - A:
+    - Change upper left key to be ²³ instead of <>\
+  - B:
+    - Same as original
 - Change numpad separator to be . instead of ,

 ## Installation